ndujaLabs/guardians-of-agdaroth-contracts/README.md

 ## Your code

-Replace the code in SerpentShields.sol with your own NFT contract code and update the tests in test/integration.test.js to match your contract.
+Replace the code in GoA.sol with your own NFT contract code and update the tests in test/integration.test.js to match your contract.

 ## Copyright